 - 4 stars: “…[this music] is very much in the Count Basie vein.
 That fact is not too surprising when one considers that the quintet includes three members of Basie’s men: trumpeter Joe Newman, tenor saxophonist Frank Wess and bassist Eddie Jones.
 Joined by the complementary pianist Tommy Flanagan and drummer Oliver Jackson, Newman and his friends swing their way through four vintage standards and a couple of the leader’s original blues…”

 - Yet Another Record We’ve Discovered with (Potentially) Excellent Sound

 - More of Our Best Jazz Trumpet Recordings

 Jive at Five is one of my all-time favorite jazz trumpet albums.
 This Shootout Winning Prestige reissue might very well turn you into a big fan as well.

 I highly recommended this album back in the day.
 Hearing it now as a much older man, having played thousands of jazz records in the ensuing decades, and thankfully being able to hear it on much better equipment than I had back then, I realize both the music and sound (can’t forget that!) have stood the test of time very well indeed.

 This is what a good jazz trumpet album should sound like, miles from the squawky, muted microphone-distorted horn sound so many audiophiles seem to revere.
 I’m guessing you know who I’m referring to.
-Miles Davis was surely a genius and a brilliant innovator, but his horn sound from the sixties on was never as relaxed, smooth and natural as it is on this wonderful Joe Newman Quintet album from 1960.
+Miles Davis was surely a genius and a brilliant innovator, but his horn sound starting in the sixties was never as relaxed, smooth and natural as it is on this wonderful Joe Newman Quintet album from 1960.